willvieira/ms_STM-managed/manuscript/manuscript.md

 In the next section, we will develop in detail the link between forest management and the ecological processes as we introduce the model.

 In this paper, we will study how forest management can accelerate the response of the boreal-temperate ecotone to climate warming.
-We first extend a spatially implicity field-based model derived from metapopulation theory to determine how four different management practices affect the colonization and extinction processes driving tree range dynamics.
+We first extend a field-based model derived from metapopulation theory to determine how four different management practices affect the colonization and extinction processes driving tree range dynamics.
 Our analysis is based on an empirical model which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes, to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
 This model was initially calibrated and validated with data from over 40,000 forest inventory plots from eastern North America.
 We integrate the effects of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.

-We then assess the effectiveness of the four management practices using two complementary approaches that quantify: (i) the transient dynamics under equilibrium and (ii) the forest range shifts on a lattice grid (Figure @fig:concept).
+We then assess the theoretical effectiveness of the four management practices using two complementary approaches that quantify: (i) the transient dynamics under equilibrium and (ii) the forest range shifts on a lattice grid (Figure @fig:concept).
 Transient dynamics are defined as the period a forest stand takes to reach a new equilibrium after a temperature-increase [@Hastings2004].
 In dynamic models, equilibrium is defined as the absence of change in a state variable over time.
 We simulate an increase in temperature and analyze the effect of forest management in five metrics charactherizing the transient dynamics [@Boulangeat2018].